0xKingsman/Bulk-Image-Negative-Converter/README.md

     python Image-Negative.py
     ```

 6. Wolah!
-The script has successfully mirrored all the Images in the current directory replacing the originals.
+The script has successfully converted all the Images to negatives in the directory replacing the originals.

 ## Author